Bob Backlund: Continued success (1981–1983)

-End of an era (1983–1984)
+Title loss (1983–1984)

 After having been popular with the fans from early on, in the final months of his title reign, Backlund changed his image, cutting his mop hair into a crew cut, wearing amateur wrestling singlets and losing muscle mass and definition.
 Fans seemingly grew weary of this "Howdy Doody" character (as the Grand Wizard had dubbed him).
-In 1983, he was voted the Wrestling Observer Newsletters Most Overrated Wrestler.
+In 1983, he was voted the Wrestling Observer Newsletters "Most Overrated Wrestler".
 Vince McMahon, who had bought the WWF from his father, wanted to put the title on the more charismatic and muscular Hulk Hogan.
-McMahon initially suggested Backlund to turn heel and lose to Hogan, but when Backlund refused, a transitional champion became necessary between Backlund and Hogan.
+McMahon initially suggested Backlund turn heel and lose to Hogan, but when Backlund refused, a transitional champion became necessary between Backlund and Hogan.
 Backlund sustained a (kayfabe) arm injury when the Iron Sheik assaulted him with his Persian clubs and on December 26, 1983, Backlund lost the title to the Sheik when Backlund's manager, Arnold Skaaland, threw in the towel while Backlund was locked in the camel clutch.

 Due to Backlund's injury, Hogan took over Backlund's rematch and became the new WWF World Heavyweight Champion.
 The injury was a television story only; Backlund wrestled the Iron Sheik at least three times for the title at house shows (including once at the Boston Garden, winning by disqualification), and also wrestled the Magnificent Muraco for the Intercontinental Heavyweight Championship, also at a non-televised house show.

 Backlund continued to work for the WWF for a while after the title change, but did not receive another title shot for the WWF World Heavyweight Championship after Hogan's victory.
 On August 4, 1984, Backlund defeated Salvatore Bellomo in his last WWF match for eight years.

-After the WWF and semi-retirement (1984–1992)
+Semi-retirement (1984–1992)

 After leaving the WWF, Backlund had a run in the short-lived Pro Wrestling USA, a joint promotion of the NWA and the AWA, meant to combat the national expansion of the WWF.
 In Pro Wrestling USA, Backlund unsuccessfully challenged AWA World Heavyweight champion Rick Martel.
-He soon dropped out of the pro wrestling scene in 1985, but he made a surprise return in 1991 for Herb Abrams' short-lived Universal Wrestling Federation (UWF).
+He dropped out of the professional wrestling scene in 1985.

+Backlund made a surprise return in 1991 for Herb Abrams' short-lived Universal Wrestling Federation (UWF).
 At Beach Brawl, he defeated Ivan Koloff.

 Backlund also wrestled for Newborn UWF and UWF International in Japan, in a series of matches with Nobuhiko Takada in 1988 and 1991.

-During his time away from the ring, he coached amateur wrestling at Bacon Academy and Rocky Hill High School in Connecticut.
+During his time away from the ring, Backlund coached amateur wrestling at Bacon Academy and Rocky Hill High School in Connecticut.